The Da Vinci Code (film): Ranking and gross

-Number 1 film at the North American box office during its first week grossing more than $111 million.
-Fifth-highest gross of 2006 in the United States and Canada, and grossed $758 million worldwide in 2006—the second-highest of 2006.
-Its worldwide total made it the 51st-highest-grossing film, and the highest-grossing film in the franchise.
+The Da Vinci Code debuted at number one at the North American box office, grossing more than $111 million in its first week.
+On June 20, it became the second film of 2006 to pass the $200 million mark in North America.
+It had the fifth-highest gross of 2006 in the United States and Canada and grossed $758 million worldwide—the second-highest total of 2006.
+Its worldwide total made it the 21st highest-grossing film of all time at the time, and the highest-grossing film in the franchise.
+It also surpassed the 12-year-old record of Forrest Gump as the highest-grossing film of Tom Hanks's career; it was surpassed by Toy Story 3 in 2010.

-On June 20, 2006, it became only the second film of the year to pass the $200 million mark in North America.

 Censorship

 The film was banned in a number of countries, including Syria, Belarus, and Lebanon.
 In Jordan, authorities banned the film claiming it "tarnishes the memory of Christian and Islamic figures and contradicts the truth as written in the Bible and the Quran about Jesus".
 In Iran, it was banned due to protests by Muslims and Christian minorities.

+Australia

+The film was not banned in Australia, and has been classified M (Mature) by the Australian Classification Board (ACB).
+However, one cinema, The Entrance Cinema in the suburb of The Entrance on the New South Wales Central Coast, refused to screen the film due to its depiction of the Catholic Church.
+Then-cinema manager Denton Wright said that the ban reflected the beliefs of the cinema's owners, a small Catholic family with socially conservative religious views.
+However, Apostolic Nuncio Archbishop Ambrose De Paoli stated that he did not believe the film would change people's perceptions of Christianity, and that it may "awaken people's curiosity" about the religion, "which may be a positive thing".

 China

-Although The Da Vinci Code was passed by Chinese censors, it was abruptly removed by authorities from public view in mainland China, after "a remarkable run in China, grossing over $13 million", because of protests by Chinese Catholic groups.
+Although The Da Vinci Code was passed by Chinese censors, it was abruptly removed by authorities from public view in mainland China, after "a remarkable run ... grossing over $13 million", because of protests by Chinese Catholic groups.